YouTube Gaming Gets Mobile Game Streaming, New Subscription

 - Twitch Interactive streams games being played for non-playing viewers to watch and hosts gaming events.

 The clause does not block uploads of pre-recorded footage to YouTube or seem to endanger non-video game content.
 Nonetheless, how stringent Twitch plans to be with ensuring partners honor the agreement remains to be seen.
-The company has been vague about the situation leading some to believe that streaming on YouTube is fine as long as it is not done on Twitch at the same time.
-The reason being, no cease-and-desist notices have been issued or reported by Twitch’s partners for streaming on YouTube.
+The company has been vague about the situation, leading some to believe that streaming on YouTube is fine as long as it is not done on Twitch simultaneously.
+No cease-and-desist notices have been issued or reported by Twitch’s partners for streaming on YouTube.

 While YouTube Gaming gives content creators and end-users some much-needed choice, it also puts pressure on Twitch to protect its territory as the de facto choice for those looking to share their game sessions with the world, and an exclusivity clause seems to be a step in that direction.
-With YouTube Gaming looking to gradually roll out Android and iOS apps, we won’t be surprised if this is the first of many clashes between these video giants.
+With YouTube Gaming looking to roll out Android and iOS apps gradually, we won’t be surprised if this is the first of many clashes between these video giants.

-It allows viewers to chat with the players and others, lending it some qualities of social networking websites, and it also sells advertising to generate income.
+It allows viewers to chat with the players and others, lending it some qualities of social networking websites and selling advertising to generate income.

-The takeover came with a boom in online viewing of real-time video games or computer gameplay as “e-sports” attract growing crowds as spectator events.
+The takeover came with a boom in online viewing of real-time video games or computer gameplay as “gameplay attracts growing crowds as spectator events.